swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/formatting-your-documentation-content.md

 | Module            | `-module`         |

-Symbol type suffixes can include a source language identifier prefix — for example  `-swift.enum` instead of `-enum` — but it doesn't further disambiguate the link.
+Symbol type suffixes can include a source language identifier prefix — for example,  `-swift.enum` instead of `-enum`.
+However, the language identifier doesn't disambiguate the link.

 Symbol paths are case-sensitive meaning that symbols with the same name in different text casing don't need disambiguation.